 This course fulfills a Liberal Arts Humanities elective requirement.
-It is a prerequisite for GERM 102.
-It should be of interest to anyone who wants acquire a beginning level of competency in conversational German.
+It should be of interest to anyone who wants to advance a beginning level of competency in conversational German to a higher level.

 Basic Skills/Entry Level Expectations

 Writing: WC College level writing skills are required.
 See course co-requisites or pre-requisites.